MiguelCastillo/bit-loader/README.md

 > Module meta objects with a `code` property *do not* go through the transformation workflow.

 #### Unprocessed Module Meta
 Alternatively, we have 'unprocessed' module meta objects, which are also plain ole JavaScript objects with a `source` string property and a `compile` method.
-When bit loader detects these two properties, the process of creating modules is delegated to the `compile` interface.
+When bit loader detects these two properties, the process of creating modules is delegated to the `compile` method.
 In other words, bit loader will call `compile` which returns a module.
 An important feature of 'unprocessed' module meta objects is that bit loader puts them through the transformation workflow.

 > Module meta objects with a `compile` and `source` properties go through the transformation workflow.